Aussie ‘Maxim’ Model Natalie Roser Flaunts Insane Abs In New Snapshot

-Australian swimsuit model Natalie Roser — best known on social media for her racy bikini pictures — is currently in Tel Aviv, Israel, where she is enjoying a pleasant weather.
+Australian swimsuit model Natalie Roser — best known on social media for her racy bikini pictures — is currently in Tel Aviv, Israel, where she is enjoying pleasant weather.
 The model recently took to her Instagram account and posted a bikini picture which became an instant hit among her 1 million fans and followers.

-In the snap, the model is featured donning a beige sports bra which she teamed with a pair of barely-there string bikini bottoms which accentuated her well-toned thighs, her perfect abs and her taut stomach.
+In the snap, the model is featured donning a beige sports bra which she teamed with a pair of barely-there string bikini bottoms which accentuated her well-toned thighs, her perfect, abs and her taut stomach.
 The model wore little to no makeup, tied her hair into a high pony tail, and stood in front of a mirror to click a selfie.
 The display of skin did her nothing but favors, as the snap garnered more than 10,000 likes and close to 200 comments within three hours of going live.

 In the comments section, her fans and followers could be seen drooling over the model’s sexy body and praising her for working so hard to maintain her perfect physique.